IS303-Steffen/a10-soccer-teams-advanced-oop/README.md

 ### 3.3: Continue selecting teams for more games

-After calling the `play_game` method, The `Game` object that called the method should be stored in a data structure of your choice.
+After calling the `play_game` method, The `Game` object that called the method should be stored in a data structure of your choice (dictionary or list).

 Then, begin the process of gathering home and away teams again by printing out the team numbers and team names again, and asking for inputs for the home and away teams, until the user enters `exit`.
 Note that the user should be able to enter `exit` during either the home team input prompt or the away team input prompt, so make sure it works in either situation.
 - Make sure that it stops asking for inputs/playing games no matter how `exit` is capitalized, and if there are leading or trailing spaces.
 For example `" EXIT "` should work the same as `"exit"`